-If you like this Crumble Cake, you’ll love these other pastries and bakes
+If you like this Crumble Cake, you’ll love these other bakes

 I have a huge resource of fruity bakes on the website now so its worth having a look to see if anything else takes your fancy for another day.
 In the meantime, how about this Rhubarb and Ginger Crumble Cake: Gluten Free and Gorgeous or my Easy Gluten Free Apple Turnovers with a hint of cinnamon and then there’s this popular recipe for Blueberry Frangipane Tarts; gluten free, vegan and delicious

 Sign up to my Friday newsletter and receive not one, but THREE FREEBIES.